 Steel has a high melting point of about 1510C.
 That is very high, even relative to other metals.
 For further emphasis, consider the melting points of bronze and copper, which are 1040C and 1083C, respectively.

 Steel is also a very dense metal, having a density of 7850kg/m3, about eight times that of water.
-Steel is harder than iron.
-Hardness, as a property, is usually a critical factor in many CNC machine components.
-If a metal is too hard, its machinability will suffer, and it will be difficult to work with.
+Steel is harder than iron (Cast iron vs steel).
+Hardness, as a property, is usually a critical factor in many CNC machined components.
+If metal is too hard, its machinability will suffer, and it will be difficult to work with.
 However, some metals need to be very hard because of what they will be used for, like with CNC cutting tools.
 There are different grades of steel, and they usually vary in their hardness.

 Iron is more brittle than steel.
 Industrially, many materials need to be elongated before use.
 A brittle material will break apart when elongated.
 Again, the grade of steel determines its elongation properties.
 Low-carbon steels elongate far more than high-carbon steel.